 Plan to go through these phases in two, three, four, or more interviews.
 Although more than two interviews might feel like overkill for you, it’s best to plan for more than less and take your time.

 Don’t rush customer discovery.
-Don’t settle for solving a low-impact problem for companies.
+Don’t settle for solving a low-impact problem or opportunity inside companies.

 - How to Setup a Customer Development Panel in B2B